 What is a lakehouse?

 New systems are beginning to emerge that address the limitations of data lakes.
-A lakehouse is a new paradigm that combines the best elements of data lakes and data warehouses.
-Lakehouses are enabled by a new system design: implementing similar data structures and data management features to those in a data warehouse, directly on the kind of low cost storage used for data lakes.
+A lakehouse is a new, open paradigm that combines the best elements of data lakes and data warehouses.
+Lakehouses are enabled by a new open and standardized system design: implementing similar data structures and data management features to those in a data warehouse, directly on the kind of low cost storage used for data lakes.
 They are what you would get if you had to redesign data warehouses in the modern world, now that cheap and highly reliable storage (in the form of object stores) are available.

 A lakehouse has the following key features:

 - Transaction support: In an enterprise lakehouse many data pipelines will often be reading and writing data concurrently.
 Support for ACID transactions ensures consistency as multiple parties concurrently read or write data, typically using SQL.

 - Schema enforcement and governance: The Lakehouse should have a way to support schema enforcement and evolution, supporting DW schema paradigms such as star/snowflake-schemas.
 The system should be able to reason about data integrity, and it should have robust governance and auditing mechanisms.